EatSleepProgramRepeat/CDPrintable/README.md

 CDPrintable is a lightweight, easy-to-use program for generating and printing labels with CD track listings for your CD collection.

-> [!NOTE]\
-> **This project is still in development.** There is a bunch of stuff that might not work, and some things that are planned but not implemented yet.
-Please bear with me because I am working alone on this project.

 ## 🎯 Features
 - 🔍 Automatically fetches and tables information from the MusicBrainz database.
 - 🖨️ Generates a printable image with the track listings.